 The history of the Dominican Republic is messy, with changing regimes and upheavals.
 The country has a strained relationship with its neighbor, Haiti, partly stemming from the Haitian invasion in 1822.
 And today, Haiti’s black population is poor, while the Dominican Republic is richer and more well-organized.
 Especially Las Terrenas has a French/Italian flavor, with many properties and businesses owned and run by Europeans.

 Although July is not whale season, we decided to visit the whale-watching town Samara.
 The town itself was not very interesting, so we continued to Las Galeras and Playa Rincon, which was supposed to be the most stunning beach, according to guide books.
 An exaggeration, in our view.
 The cove was beautiful, but unfortunately, people – including the owners of the only beach restaurant – had unloaded waste everywhere.

 On our way back to Las Terrenas, we saw a sign for canopy tours.
 Of course, our teenagers wanted to go, and my husband went with them.
-I followed on the ground with my camera (tried it before, in Costa Rica, the original country of canopy).
-The route and lines were fine, and the guides were fun.
+I followed on the ground with my camera (I already tried it in Costa Rica, the original country of canopy!).
+Fine route and lines, and fun guides.

 Dominicans are festive people.
 One day, we met with an Italian real estate agent in Las Terrenas, and he asked if our hotel was ok.
 “Hopefully not too many Dominican guests?
 They can be very noisy,” he said.
 We replied that we had noticed a bit more noise during the weekend, and more local guests, but that it really did not bother us, on the contrary!
 On another day, we were eating dinner on the beach, and four locals were hanging out by some beach chairs next to our table.
 They were drinking wine, and after a little while they started, spontaneously, to dance Bachata in the sand, without any music.
 A sight you would rarely come across in Europe.